ShieldOrder/evaluation-surfaces/signals/committee-evaluation.md

 - protocol correctness
 - preference and sentiment signaling at ecosystem scale

-Using committee judgment to assert correctness is a category error.
+Using committee judgment to assert correctness is commonly associated with category errors.

 ## Failure modes